virtualam/GitMultipleIdentities/ReadMe.md

 ### 2. Save the ssh public key in the git remote account by copying and pasting the .pub file under the SSH public keys section after giving it a name.

+### 3. Adding to SSH

-### 3. Next, because we saved our key with a unique name, we need to tell SSH about it.
+Next, because we saved our key with a unique name, we need to tell SSH about it.
 Within the Terminal, type: ssh-add ~/.ssh/id_rsa_[name].
 If successful, you'll see a response of "Identity Added."
 If ssh-add complains - Could not open a connection to your authentication agent, then execute this - eval "$(ssh-agent)" to explicitly invoke the ssh agent and try again.

 ### 4. Create/modify the git config file